+• Saudi national

-- Saudi national - He currently holds several positions: • Chief Executive Officer of the Saudi Industrial Construction and Engineering Projects Company Limited • the Chief Executive Officer of the Saudi Technology and Trade Co.
-Ltd. - the Chief Executive Officer Brokers Company for Development.
-Qualifications and experience - holds a Bachelor's degree in Engineering from King Saud University in the Kingdom of Saudi Arabia in 1993.
+- Chief Executive Officer of the Saudi Industrial Construction and Engineering Projects Company Limited - the Chief Executive Officer of the Saudi Technology and Trade Co.
+Itd. - the Chief Executive Officer Brokers Company for Development.

+• holds a Bachelor's degree in Engineering from King Saud University in the Kingdom of Saudi Arabia in 1993.